 In August 2013 a handful of young artists decided to open their own glass studio/gallery store.
 The heart of this studio is a hot glassblowing laboratory, where you can see how artists Birgit and Raili melt murano glass and create colourful beads, earrings and other miniature shapes.
 The other part of the studio has changing exhibitions of graphic art, photography and other stuff that is supervised by photographer Temuri.

-The gallery is easy to find, just a few steps from Town Hall Square, opposite Niguliste church.
+The gallery is easy to find, just a few steps from Town Hall Square, opposite Niguliste church and near Tallinn Information point.